adamsyy/Medscape/README.md

 ## Features

 * Unique ID Card
+* Health and Coverage Score
   * Get access to the best health insurances for your case, available online through a score calculation which is influenced by YOUR data.
-* Health and Coverage Score
+  * Get access to the best diet plans and blogs curated to you depending on your health score.
 * Medicine and Blood Request
 * Hospital and Pharmacy locator
+  * Automate and schedule hospital visits and doctor appointments.
 * Suggested Blogs and Nutrition based on Health Score
 * Medical History Documentation
 * Hospital Booking Management
+* Centralized Data Storage
+  * It's time to ditch the old processes.
+One database for all.
+  *
 ## App screens

 ![login](https://user-images.githubusercontent.com/75473780/213473978-bb8fdd04-6357-4867-b241-4a577a9153fe.png)